Words By: Drone Major

 When Notre Dame went up in flames close to two weeks ago, the world watched in awe as emergency services organisations struggled to gain control over the fire.
 While this is and continues to be an undeniable blow to history on a global scale, the event marked a significant milestone for the drone industry.
 Firefighters, desperate to quell the flames and preserve what they could of the landmark, looked to drones for safety and guidance.
 DJI drones equipped with delicate, yet powerful imaging devices helped to add information, insight and data to the strategy of the crews on the ground while allowing them to keep a safe distance from the scene.
 Utilising images and live stream videos, the firefighters could remotely identify the most critical areas of the fire, the current status of infrastructure and, most importantly, where to focus their preservation efforts.
 We can predict that the drones’ accuracy of vision and intel contributed significantly to the marginal success of the firefighters over the flames, a relief for the people of France.

 Even more monumental than saving Notre Dame, the drones likely also saved lives.
-Not a single death caused by the fire has been reported in the time since the event – No firefighters, no police offers, no civilians.
+The fire claimed no lives – No firefighters, no police offers, no civilians died during the event or in the aftermath.
 While drones cannot take all credit, their use undeniably added a layer of protection to those on the front line – replacing human eyes with crystal clear cameras allowed for a high sense of control over the fire, without actually placing any persons in danger.
 The Notre Dame fire proves a key example of drone technologies intervening in dangerous or sensitive situations to remove unnecessary risk from human workers…successfully.

 In the words of one of Drone Major Group’s suppliers, Mirragin, “Robots are cheap, people are priceless.”
 The people of Paris have definitely learned that through this experience, and we can only hope that it serves as a learning point for other major cities too.